BerendKemper/locale-timezone-date/README.md

 		<summary>
 			Returns: <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Number_type">&lt;integer&gt;</a>
 		</summary>
-		The returned value from this method <code>startDateToMs</code> is the time in milliseconds after Epoch of the start of the day from the <code>LocaleTimezoneDate</code> instance.
+		The returned value from this method <code>startDateToMs</code> is the time in milliseconds after Epoch of the start of the day from  <code>localeTimezoneDate</code>.
 The time in milliseconds after Epoch can be parsed into a correct JavaScript's native <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date">Date</a> instance.
 	</details>
 </ul>
 <h3>Examples</h3>